 - 0.23 But Wait, How Can I Find Out My Actual Chances?

 - 2 Readers who viewed this page, also viewed:

 - How much do they cost,

-- Can my girlfriend get one, etc.
+- Can my girlfriend get one,

-It occurred to me today that I hadn’t written about these issues in some time, when I opened an email from a reader here with some specific questions.
+It occurred to me today that I hadn’t written about these issues in some time when I opened an email from a reader here with some specific questions.

-Specific US Tourist Visa questions:
+US Visitor Visa Concerns and questions:

 Here are a few thoughts on the subject from my answer to him, along with some important source links.
 This can be a very difficult subject, so be sure you go to official sources.